Mia Wray: 2020–2023: Stay Awake

-2022: Stay Awake

 On 19 January 2022, Wray was announced as one of the performers at the 2022 Australian Open.
 On 30 March, Wray premiered the single "Rerun" on Triple J's Good Nights program with Bridget Hustwaite.
 "Rerun" was released later the same day.
 Alongside the release, Wray announced a four-date residency at the Gem, in Collingwood, Victoria, which were scheduled to take place on 14, 21, and 28 April, before they were ultimately cancelled due to "unforeseen circumstances".
 On 10 August, Wray's single "Evidence" was premiered on Good Nights with Bridget Hustwaite, before being released the same evening.

 In November 2022, Wray announced the forthcoming release of EP Stay Awake, scheduled for release on 10 February 2023.

+On 19 April 2023, Wray released her single Monster Brain.
+In May 2023, Wray accompanied Maisie Peters on tour as a support act.
+During this tour, she performed in Antwerp, Paris, Amsterdam, Berlin and Cologne.

+In October 2023, Wray released a new single titled "Tell Her".

+2024–present: hi, it's nice to meet me

+In October 2024, Wray announced her debut album, hi, it's nice to meet me, which was released on 14 March 2025.

 Personal life

-Wray currently resides in Melbourne, Victoria, with her partner Drew Hammond.
+Wray currently resides in Melbourne, Victoria.
+In January 2025, Wray with the release of her new song, came out as gay.